Optimal structured approximation of Fourier subspaces, Toeplitz matrices, and exponential sums: Exponential sum approximation

-Let us examine the computational complexity of the Gradient-MUSIC Fourier subspace estimator.
-The subsequent discussion shows that computing $\hat\bfU$ has worst case computational complexity
+Let us examine the computational complexity of the Gradient-MUSIC for computing the parameters of $f_\sharp$.
+The subsequent discussion shows that computing $f_\sharp$ has worst case computational complexity

-The first step is to compute $\tilde\bfU$, the leading $r$ dimensional singular space of the Hankel matrix $H(\bfy)$.
+The first step is to compute $W$, the leading $r$ dimensional singular space of $H(\tilde\bfy)$.
 This has worst case computational complexity of $O(n^2r)$.
-Note that $\tilde\bfU$ is not guaranteed to be a Fourier subspace, otherwise we would be done.
-The second step is computing $\hat\bfx$ using Gradient-MUSIC.
-Using the general complexity bound \eqref{eq:computationalcost} and the upper bound \eqref{eq:sinthetatoeplitz}, the worst case computational and time complexity (with $s\leq p\leq n$ parallel cores) of Gradient-MUSIC are, respectively,
+The second step is computing $\bfx^\sharp$ using Gradient-MUSIC.
+Using the general complexity bound discussed after the statement of \cref{thm:maingradientMUSIC2} and the upper bounds \eqref{eq:hankelnoise} and \eqref{eq:sinthetahankel}, the worst case computational and time complexity (with $r\leq p\leq n$ parallel cores) of Gradient-MUSIC are, respectively,